gabotronix/underpass-docs/pritunl.md

 You can create users from the `Users` page.
 The only field required to create a user is the `username`.
 The `PIN` and `email address` are optional.
 Once a user is created, you'll be able to download its `ovpn` profile.

-The profile is contained in a `tar` archive, so make sure that you have the tool to extract the `ovpn` file from a `tar` file (7-zip or WinRAR).
+The profile is contained in a `tar` archive, so make sure that you have a tool to extract the `ovpn` file from a `tar` file (7-zip or WinRAR).

 ***